stachu540/twitch4j/README.md

 --------

-## A quick note:
+## Quick note:

-This project provides multiple standalone modules you can use to interact with twitch and related services.
+This project provides multiple standalone modules you can use to interact with Twitch and related services.

 ## Quick Start